The cardinal expression of the American experiment is found in the political genius of the Declaration

 to the natural drive to expel autarchy and achieve freedom:

-replete with abuse and despotic rule.
-Nevertheless, the “rights of Englishmen” gradually spurted the rootstock
+with abuse and despotic rule.
+Nevertheless, the “rights of Englishmen” gradually spurted the rootstock of defiance.

 The harbinger and inspiration for the Jeffersonian vision can be found in The Virginia Declaration of Rights.
 It was used by Thomas Jefferson for the opening paragraphs of the Declaration of Independence.